GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 devices, videos can be an easier way to consume information than text.
 For a good user experience, videos should not need more than the available bandwidth.
 Users should be able to use them no matter what device they're viewing them with.
-Users should never need to wait for media to download—nobody likes it when they press play and nothing happens.
+Users should never need to wait for media to download.
+Nobody likes it when they press play and nothing happens.

 You've no doubt consumed video on your own device, which means that nothing in